The Timeless Appeal of Chinese Porcelain – A Fascinating Journey through Centuries of Ceramic Mastery

 The Timeless Appeal of Chinese Porcelain - A Fascinating Journey through Centuries of Ceramic Mastery-19

 This vase is entirely covered with imitation stone glaze, with a chilong dragon relief on the neck and shoulder.
-The dragon is portrayed using realistic techniques, capturing its and presenting a natural and lifelike appearance.
+The dragon is portrayed using realistic techniques, capturing its essence and presenting a natural and lifelike appearance.

 The Timeless Appeal of Chinese Porcelain - A Fascinating Journey through Centuries of Ceramic Mastery-20